Skip to main content

 Poshmark

-Poshmark is great, because not only can you list your wedding dress, but you can also buy and sell other pieces of designer clothing and accessories.
-If you’re hoping to sell your wedding shoes and accessories too, this is ideal.
+Poshmark is great because you can list your wedding dress and buy and sell other pieces of designer clothing and accessories.
+This is ideal if you’re hoping to sell your wedding shoes and accessories, too.

 The site is easy to use and charges 20% commission.
 Plus points for the fact they have no listing fees.